losertnaw1/PLCConnectFramework/README.md

 - **Async Communication**: All PLC operations are asynchronous
 - **Factory Pattern**: Create PLC connections using a factory
 - **Sample Implementations**: Includes sample implementations for Siemens S7 and Allen Bradley PLCs
+- **Direct S7 Protocol Implementation**: Low-level implementation of the Siemens S7 protocol without external libraries
 - **WPF Demo Application**: Simple WPF application to demonstrate the framework

 ## Project Structure

 - **PLCConnectFramework.Core**: The core library containing the PLC communication framework
 - **PLCConnectFramework.App**: A WPF application that demonstrates the framework
+- **PLCConnectFramework.Examples**: Console application examples showing how to use the framework

 ## Getting Started